axilmar/parserlib/README.md

 ##### Unary operator '+'

-The unary operator '+', when applied on a parse node, puts the parse node in a loop that allows for an input to be repeated one or more times.
+The unary `operator +`, when applied on a parse node, puts the parse node in a loop that allows for an input to be repeated one or more times.

 Example: